esper-io/dev-docs/docs/home/espercli.md

 ```

 #### 4. lock
-Lock command is used to lock screen of a device, active device is used to lock if `--device` or `-d` option is not given explicitly.
+Lock command is used to lock screen of a device.
+Active device is used to lock if `--device` or `-d` option is not given explicitly.
 ```sh
 $ espercli device-command lock [OPTIONS]
 ```